 Plump, juicy berries are now easy to grow in your backyard on bushes that are resistant to most pests and diseases, and can produce for up to 20 years.
 A relative of rhododendron and azalea, blueberry bushes aren’t just a great edible plant but also an attractive addition to your overall landscape, offering scarlet fall foliage and creamy white spring flowers.
 Learn more about why you should grow blueberries in your home garden.

-There are three types of blueberries: highbush, lowbush and hybrid half-high.
+There are three types of blueberries: highbush, lowbush, and hybrid half-high.
 The most commonly planted blueberry is the highbush.
 Most blueberry breeding has focused on this species, so there are many varieties that range widely in cold hardiness and fruit season, size, and flavor.
 See more about blueberry varieties below.